-The SERO and SEFSC also recognize the importance of improving private recreational data collection.
-Over the past several years, the SERO and SEFSC has been working with MRIP staff and various Gulf of Mexico states to review pilot studies and new sampling programs designed to collect catch and effort data for red snapper and/or other managed fish species.
+Improving private recreational data collection in the Southeast Region is also a high priority.
+Over the past several years, NMFS and Gulf of Mexico states have met to discuss, review, and develop pilot studies and new sampling programs designed to collect catch and effort data for red snapper and/or other managed fish species.
 Pilot studies are underway to evaluate the use of self-reported catch data via smartphone and tablet applications.
-The SERO and SEFSC will continue to support these data collection efforts and will coordinate with the Office of Science and Technology and MRIP consultants the review of new sampling approaches.
+NMFS will continue to support these data collection efforts and will coordinate with the Office of Science and Technology and MRIP consultants the review of new sampling approaches.
 Any new survey design should be reviewed by expert consultants prior to implementation and ideally should be pilot tested alongside existing data collection surveys for purposes of calibration.

-Data Standardization/Redundancies - The SERO and SEFSC are also interested in better standardizing data, and eliminating reporting redundancies, where applicable.
+Data Standardization/Redundancies - NMFS, in collaboration with its partners, is also interested in better standardizing data, and eliminating reporting redundancies, where applicable.
 For instance, bottlenecks exist for integrating and standardizing age/growth data collected and housed across multiple databases.
 Standardization and better integration of electronic data will increase efficiency and reduce staff processing time to reconcile datasets.